MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-mipcontext.md

 The `mip::MipConfiguration` class allows the application to set various application-wide configuration settings for MIP SDK.
 These settings include:

-- Application Info: Name, Application Id, Version
+- Application Info: Name, Application ID, Version
 - Storage directory for logs and cache
 - Logging level
 - Offline mode